paragoner1/ore-mining-bot/README.md

 - Performance monitoring and reporting
 - Direct Telegram/Discord access

-### 🏢 Enterprise / Multi-Wallet – Starting at $10k
+### 🏢 Multi-Wallet & Enterprise – Starting at $8k
-- Custom EV strategies
-- Multi-wallet orchestration
+- Multi-wallet orchestration (5-20+ independent instances)
-- Advanced monitoring dashboards
-- White-label solutions
+- Custom strategy tuning for your capital and risk profile
+- RPC infrastructure setup with redundancy and failover
+- Integration with analytics tools (refinore.com, etc.)
+- Priority support with <2hr response time
+- Ongoing optimization as market conditions evolve

 Limited to 10 clients at a time.